 Care is also available during the Sunday School hour.

-Foundry uses an online registration system.
-Once per year, all children should be registered This process helps us track allergies, special needs, and provides us with contact details in case of emergency.
+Foundry uses an online check-in system.
+Once per year, your family will be asked to update your child's information.
+You can register on any Sunday morning at the Family Ministry check-in kiosk, located outside community commons.
+This process helps us track allergies, special needs, and provides us with contact details in case of emergency.

 Parents may be asked to return to the nursery during the service: